ippontech/blog-usa/posts/go-cli-from-scratch.md

 brief version: v???, build: ???
 ```

-For now the `???` is fine we'll replace those during the build process later on.
-At this point we've touched on all the core components of creating a CLI
+For now the `???` is fine.
+We will replace those during the build process later on.
+At this point, we've touched on all the core components of creating a CLI

 * Friendly messaging and instructions
 * Adding new subcommands